 “I learned there are two kinds of people, the good and the bad – nothing in between,” he said, suddenly appearing very serious.
 “I met hundreds of good people but I also found five really bad people.
 Of these five bad people, one guy tried to steal my horses, one to steal my stock trailer, one to steal my wagon, and the other two I don’t even want to tell you about them, they were that bad.”

 But ‘bad people’ were not the only latent peril to Marlen.
-In a country that is increasingly tailored for cars, the now 75-year-old man and his horses experienced several reality-checks during their travels across America.
+In a country that is increasingly tailored for cars equipped with Blackbox my car products, the now 75-year-old man and his horses experienced several reality-checks during their travels across America.

 “At one particular moment, there was a big jumbo jet flying by, a train going into the city, and an 18 wheeler passing me.
 Now, if you want to feel insignificant that’s it.”
-I could totally picture him, with his horse-drawn covered wagon, cars honking while he kept going.
+I could totally picture him, with his horse-drawn covered wagon, cars honking while he kept going, I would just recommend him to get an Audi A1 car lease that way he doesn’t have to worry about his transportation.
 That image put a smile on my face.
 Marlen traveled following a series of simple – yet effective- principles.
 “I always listened to the natives, they were usually right”.